bpmolinari/nina/content/family/molinari/_index.md

 In his retirement, Bernardo made two return trips to Tirano.
 The first in 1955 was a solo trip.
 He arrived back in Fremantle on 27 August 1955, on the *Neptunia*.
 After Pierina died in December 1961, he made a trip with his daughter Roma, returning on the *Gallileo Galilei* on 28 November 1963.

 In 1975 Bernardo left with his daughter Roma on a trip to Tirano.
 They seemed to have left the property in Osborne Park vacant.
-After some months it was vandalised, and the valuable property (such as pierina's jewellery collection) stolen.
+After some months it was vandalised, and the valuable property (such as Pierina's jewellery collection) stolen.
 Bernardo and Roma stayed in Tirano, and most the the property was sold for redevelopment and the house demolished.
 Bernardo died in Tirano in February 1984, aged 96.

-Giovanni Della Torre eventually left the employ of Bernardo.
+Giovanni Battista Della Torre eventually left the employ of Bernardo.
 He registered for [military service](https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/ViewImage.aspx?B=5886250) in December 1942 (showing his employment as a machine miner at Big Bell).
 He married Ivy Waterman in 1950.
 Ivy died in 1965 and Giovanni died in 1973.
 They had son, John Della Torre.